 All sports activities including but not limited to Frisbee, football, wrestling, soccer, basketball, or hockey are strictly prohibited in hallways, lounges and stairwells, as these activities can present a danger to other residents.

 - Students are required to carry their HNU student ID at all times and to present it to university officials upon request.

 - Students are required to show their HNU student ID at the campus front gate when entering campus after 9PM.
 Guests are required to provide ID at all times.

 - Residential students are required to provide their HNU student ID at the Residence Life front desk when retrieving mail or packages.
 Students additionally must provide their HNU student ID as collateral when checking out games or sporting equipment from the Residence Life front desk.

 Keys and Lockouts

 - It is illegal to duplicate, knowingly misuse, or be in unauthorized possession of a key that is the property of HNU.
 Unauthorized use of a master key is also grounds for suspension or eviction.

 - Residents are expected to lock their rooms and carry their keys with them at all times when not in their assigned room.

 - Residents may not allow other individuals to access their Residence Hall room with their keys.

 - It is the Resident Student’s responsibility to have their keys to get into their room.
-When students are locked out of their rooms, they can contact the residence life staff member on duty at (510) 436-1627.
-All Students are granted 3 “Grace Lockouts” where Housing and Residence Life will unlock their door without penalty.
+When students are locked out of their rooms, they can contact the Residence Life staff member on-duty at (510) 318-2836.
+All residential students are granted 3 “Grace Lockouts” where Housing and Residence Life will unlock their door without penalty.
 After 3 grace lockouts students will be charged $25 per lockout, which will be placed on their student account.